Grants and funding

 Western region small land management grants

-Grants of up to $5,000 addressing the following investment themes have just become available:
+Grants of up to $5,000 addressing the following investment themes are now available:

 - groups may receive a maximum of $5,000 per property involved per financial year.
 If a group has successfully completed a project they may reapply to the funding category if the group has not reached the limit.